dfinity/ic-observability-stack/README.md

 See the documentation [on scrape configuration](doc/scrape-configs.md) for more information on how to describe these targets.

-With the scrape configuration in place, run:
+With the scrape configuration in place, set up the stack by running:

 ```sh
 ansible-playbook -v playbooks/prepare-node.yml
 ```

+> This command can be run multiple times, with only necessary changes
+> being re-applied each time.
+Whenever you change settings of your
+> stack within this repository, you should re-run the command to
+> ensure the settings are applied and take effect.

 * If you selected Vagrant provisioning in the previous step:
   * This will provision a 2.5 GB RAM, 50 GB storage virtual Ubuntu instance on your machine, where the observability stack will be set up.
   * The machine will be rebooted after updates.
   * K3s will be provisioned.
 * In any other case: